fhirschmann/penchy/docs/job.rst

 Tools are programs that collect data about the executed workload and come in two
 flavors: Agent and WrappedJVM.

-Tools may contain pre-hooks and post-hooks which are executed before respective after they are run.
+Tools may contain pre- and post-hooks, which are executed before and after they are run, respectively.

 Agent
 ~~~~~